ldutoit/polychaetes_GBS/SNPcalling.md

 # SNPcalling.md

+This script process the data from raw to a set of reliable SNPs using Stacks v2.41

 ## 1. Understanding/Exploring the data

 The data is paired.
 To understand the structure, the adaptor content and the barcodes I subset the two big *.gz* files to 25'000 reads.